Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 This provides strong evidence that the observed lattice expansion in experimentally fabricated ferroelectric hafnia films arises from a combined effect of thickness-dependent surface stress and a negative piezoelectric response to an imperfectly screened depolarization field.

 Finally, the remarkable stability of ferroelectricity in HfO$_2$(111) films under OCBC suggests that HfO$_2$ exhibits orientation-dependent hyperferroelectricity.
 A hyperferroelectric is defined by its ability to maintain a stable, spontaneous polarization even under OCBC~\cite{Garrity14p127601}.
-The LGD free energy model for a ferroelectric film under OCBC is given as~\cite{Garrity14p127601,Li16p34085,Adhikari19p104101}:
+The LGD free energy model for a ferroelectric film under OCBC is given as (see the Supplemental Material for the derivation)~\cite{Garrity14p127601,Li16p34085,Adhikari19p104101}:

 where $U(\lambda)$, $\Omega(\lambda)$, $P_{\rm s}(\lambda)$, $\mathcal{E}_{\rm d}(\lambda)$, and $\chi_{\rm e}(\lambda)$ are, respectively, the total energy per unit cell, the unit-cell volume, the spontaneous polarization, the depolarization field, and the electronic susceptibility at the configuration of ferroelectric distortion $\lambda$; $\epsilon_0$ is the electric permittivity of free space.
 Imposing the vanishing displacement field under OCBC, $D = \epsilon_0 \left[ 1+\chi_{\rm e}(\lambda) \right]\mathcal{E}_{\rm d}(\lambda) + P_{\rm s}(\lambda) = 0$, yields the depolarization field $\mathcal{E}_{\rm d}(\lambda) = -P_{\rm s}(\lambda) / \epsilon_0\left[1+\chi_{\rm e}(\lambda)\right]$.
 Substituting this back into the free energy expression gives: